 Web Analytics Made Easy - StatCounter

-On the Estimation of Social Effects with Observational Network Data and Random Assignment | Juan Estrada
+Estimating Social Effects with Randomized and Observational Network Data | Juan Estrada

 Abstract